imbikrammalla/Malla_Bikram_21413647/README.md

 ## C. Module Descriptions

 ### Original Module Descriptions
 The original module descriptions created for Part 2 of the assessment are as follows:

-1. Module Name: [Module 1 Name]
+1. Module Name: Main Modular
-   - Description: [Module 1 Description]
+        - Description: This module handles the retrieval of weather data for a specific location.
-   - Reason for Implementation: [Reason for choosing this module]
+        - Reason for Implementation: It is essential to fetch accurate weather information to provide relevant insights to the users.
-   - Assumptions Made: [Assumptions, if any]
+        - Assumptions Made: The weather data API will provide the required information in the expected format.

-2. Module Name: [Module 2 Name]
+2. Module Name: Secondary Modular
-   - Description: [Module 2 Description]
+        - Description: This module calculates the average temperature for a given city.
-   - Reason for Implementation: [Reason for choosing this module]
+        - Reason for Implementation: The average temperature is a crucial metric to compare against the current temperature and determine if it is above or below average.
-   - Assumptions Made: [Assumptions, if any]
+        - Assumptions Made: The city's temperature data is available and reliable for calculation purposes.

 ### Revised Module Descriptions (After Refactoring)